Vakatawa injury worry in Racing 92's loss to Bordeaux-Begles - RFI

 The weekend's fixtures were brought forward by the National Rugby League (LNR) to fill the gap left by the cancellation of European games due to fears of the new coronavirus variant in Britain and Ireland.

-Scotland fly-half Finn Russell reached the half century mark of appearances for the Parisians after joining in 2018 and head coach Laurent Travers made six changes after last weekend's home loss to Toulon.
+Scotland fly-half Finn Russell made his 50th Racing appearance since joining in 2018 and head coach Laurent Travers made six changes after last weekend's home loss to Toulon.

 Away coach Christophe Urios made four alterations from last Saturday's draw with Clermont as Tonga's Ben Tameifuna started against his former side, where he played 106 matches across five years.